zbalda/IoT-Project1/README.md

 #### Challenges

 During the initial stage of wiring up the breadboard, we first took the approach of using three digital outputs with various resistors.
 This approach did not work because when a output pin was not pulsing, it was still grounded and pulled the current away from the diode (LED).
-After researching how to control the brightness of an LED with a digital output, we found it best to use the PWM method.
+After researching how to control the brightness of an LED with a digital output, we found it best to use the PWM(pulse width modulation) method.
+This fixed our problem because instead of trying to use three outputs, we only need to use one output.

 #### Outcome

-As the final product, we had two buttons.
+As the final product, the node run as intended.
 One button would change the functionality of the second button and the second button either stopped/started the increasing blinking rate of first LED or cycling through brightness levels of the second LED.

 ## Step 3: Temperature Sensor and LED